 As a parent of former PFA Scholar Philip, who chose to study and play as a recipient of a US university soccer scholarship, US coaches were increasingly contacting Barry about talented prospective student athletes.
 Barry has worked to ensure they and their parents were provided access to best advice, correct business practice and working closely with the appropriate interests both in the UK and USA to build up the most transparent and well respected scholarship company in the UK.

-Stephen is responsible for the recruitment of students in Northern Ireland and Ireland.
+Stephen is responsible for the recruitment of students in Ireland and Northern Ireland.
 Stephen graduated from Lambuth University in 2005 with a Bachelor's Degree in Business and Sports Management.
 Stephen played collegiate soccer in Tennessee from 2001 to 2005, where he was a four-time All-Conference selection and received National Team of the Week honours for the Eagles.
 In 2002 & 2004 Stephen also received All-American Team accolades.

 Following university, Murray also played professionally in the USA with the USL Division 1 side Wilmington Hammerheads and also with the Memphis Express and Nashville Metros PDL Team where he was on the All Southern Conference Team of the Year.
 In the 2008-2009 season, Stephen played and coached in the Croatian League with NK Junak Sinj.

 Between 2006 and 2008 Stephen held numerous coaching roles and worked alongside some very experienced coaches.
 Stephen was on the coaching staff for the Chicago Blast Soccer Club.
 Stephen has also acted as a consultant for Soccer Made in America operating over 50 camps during the Summer months.
 Another role Stephen succeeded at was as the Assistant Coach for Triton College based in Illinois.
 Stephen helped lead the team to the National Tournament.